 Zoe Preece works as an artist from Fireworks Clay Studios in Cardiff.
 She studied Ceramics at Cardiff School of Art and Design (2000), completed a Masters in Ceramics also at Cardiff School of Art and Design (2010), and a PGCE (FE/HE) at Cardiff University (2013).
 She currently lectures on the BA Artist: Designer, Maker programme at Cardiff School of Art and Design, and is Ceramic Tutor for UWC Atlantic College.
 Zoe has exhibited both nationally and internationally.
-She was recently a juror prize winner in the international exhibition Materials: Hard and Soft, Denver, US (2017); she was selected for the Biennale International de Vallauris, Creation Contemporaine et Ceramique (2016), and for the artist in residence programme ‘Makers Using Technology’, Design Forum (2015).
+She was recently awarded the Gold Medal for Craft and Design, the CASW Purchase Prize and the Josef Herman Award – the People’s Choice at Y Lle Celf, The National Eisteddfod of Wales (2018); she was a juror prize winner in the international exhibition Materials: Hard and Soft, Denver, US (2017); she was selected for the Biennale International de Vallauris, Creation Contemporaine et Ceramique (2016), and for the artist in residence programme ‘Makers Using Technology’, Design Forum (2015).
 In 2015, she co-curated an exhibition titled The Sensorial Object, with Dr. Natasha Mayo.
 Other recent group exhibitions include selection for The National Eisteddfod of Wales (2015, 2014, 2011), and the British Ceramic Biennial (2011).

 As an artist Zoe is drawn to thresholds and to in between spaces.
 The relationship between formal structure and transitory moments of flux, between restraint and fluidity are ever present in the works she creates.